United States fiscal cliff

 The United States fiscal cliff refers to the combined effect of several previously-enacted laws that came into effect simultaneously in January 2013, increasing taxes and decreasing spending.

-The Bush tax cuts of 2001 and 2003, which had been extended for two years by the 2010 Tax Relief Act, were scheduled to expire on December 31, 2012.
+The Bush tax cuts of 2001 and 2003, which had been extended for two years by the Tax Relief, Unemployment Insurance Reauthorization, and Job Creation Act of 2010, were scheduled to expire on December 31, 2012.
 Planned spending cuts under the Budget Control Act of 2011 also came into play.
 That Act was passed as a compromise to resolve a dispute concerning the US debt ceiling and address the failure of the 111th Congress to pass a federal budget.
 Discretionary spending for federal agencies and cabinet departments would have been reduced through broad cuts referred to as budget sequestration.
 Mandatory programs, such as Social Security, Medicaid, federal pay (including military pay and pensions) and veterans' benefits would have been exempted from the spending cuts.

 The fiscal cliff would have increased tax rates and decreased government spending through sequestration.
 This would lead to an operating deficit (the amount by which government spending exceeds its revenue) that was projected to be reduced by roughly half in 2013.
 The previously-enacted laws causing the fiscal cliff were projected to produce a 19.63% increase in revenue and a 0.25% reduction in spending between fiscal years 2012 to 2013.
 The Congressional Budget Office (CBO) had estimated that the fiscal cliff would have likely caused a mild recession with higher unemployment in 2013, followed by strengthening in the labor market with increased economic growth.

 The American Taxpayer Relief Act of 2012 (ATRA) addressed the fiscal cliff's revenue side by implementing smaller tax increases compared to the expiration of the Bush tax cuts.
 Adjustments to spending were expected to be resolved in early 2013.
 Intense debate and media coverage regarding the fiscal cliff triggered widespread public attention in late 2012 due to its projected short-term fiscal and economic impact.